keystonejs/keystone/examples/custom-session-validation/README.md

 ## Features

-Based on the [Authentication example](../with-auth/), this project demonstrates how to customise the kestone session configuration in order to invalidate a session when a user's passsword is changed.
+Based on the [Authentication example](../with-auth/), this project demonstrates how to customize the keystone session configuration in order to invalidate a session when a user's password is changed.
 It uses the [`@keystone-6/auth`](https://keystonejs.com/docs/apis/auth) package, along with Keystone's [session management API](https://keystonejs.com/docs/apis/session), to add the following features:

 - Adds a hook to the `password` field to set a timestamp field when the user changes their password